poppadum/dynquee/README.md

 *dynquee* has been tested on the following platforms:

 * Running on Recalbox:
-    * Recalbox v8.1.1 & v9.0 on Raspberry Pi 4B: working
+    * Recalbox v9.1, v9.0, v8.1.1 on Raspberry Pi 4B: working
-    * Recalbox v9.0.1 on PC: working
+    * Recalbox v9.1, v9.0.1 on PC: working

 * Running on a separate device:
-    * Raspberry Pi Zero: working
+    * Raspberry Pi Zero W: working
-    * Raspberry Pi 1B: working, but a bit too slow to be useable
+    * Raspberry Pi 1B: working, but too slow to be useable

 ---